crundberg/cr-smart-home/README.md

 ```

 ## Start program
-Start the program with `sudo python /home/pi/Documents/home-automation/main.py` and start the API with `sudo /home/pi/Documents/home-automation/python API.py`
+Start the program with `sudo python /home/pi/Documents/home-automation/main.py` and start the API with `sudo python /home/pi/Documents/home-automation/API.py`

 Go to `http://your-raspberry-ip/`.
 Log in with username `admin` and password `admin123`.